NDMDevel/SWTOMP_Data/README.md

 # Research data #

-## This repository contains raw data and MATLAB scripts that process and display the data ##
+This repository contains raw data and MATLAB scripts that process and display the data.

 # Usage #